anjos/site/content/pages/short-bio.rst

 the context of High-Energy Physics experiments at Large Hadron Collider at CERN_, Switzerland.
 He joined the `Idiap Research Institute`_ in 2010 where he works with biosignal processing and biometrics applications.
 He currently heads the `Biosignal Processing Group`_ at Idiap_.
-Current interests include medical applications, reproducible research, pattern recognition, image processing and machine learning.
-André teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale de Lausanne (EPFL_) and serves as reviewer for various scientific journals in pattern recognition, image processing and biometrics.
+Current interests include reproducible research and open-science for medical applications, biometrics, image and signal processing, and machine learning.
+André teaches graduate-level `machine learning courses`_ at the École Polytechnique Fédérale de Lausanne (EPFL_) and Idiap's `Master of AI`_ and serves as reviewer for various scientific journals in pattern recognition, image processing and biometrics.